ctu-mrs/mrs_uav_system/README.md

 ## Related packages

 The following packages are not necessarily part of our automated installation.
-Therefore, you might need to clone them by yorself and place in your ROS workspace.
+Therefore, you might need to clone them by yourself and place them in your ROS workspace.
-Some of those are forks of third party repositories.
+Some of those are forks of third-party repositories.

 | Package                                                                              | Description                                                                                   | 20.04                                                                                                                                                                |
 |--------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|